MLResearchAtOSRAM/cause2e/README.md

-The cause2e package provides tools for performing an **end to end causal analysis** of your data.
+The cause2e package provides tools for performing an **end-to-end causal analysis** of your data.
 If you have data and domain knowledge about the data generating process, it allows you to:
 - Learn a graphical causal model of the data generating process.
 - Identify a statistical estimand for the causal effect that one variable has on another variable.
 - Estimate the effect with various statistical techniques.